lemocla/Which-way-is-up/documentation/features/features.md

     The homepage features a hero image giving a broad overview of the artist's work, as well as a featured collection and a section where user will be able to download a colourable sheet.
 The homepage also features a selection of reviews for the website with a button redirecting to a review page.

-    The featured collection is populated dynamically according the shop owner selection when managing his portfolios and also feature a link redirecting the portfolio page.
+    The featured collection is populated dynamically according the shop owner selection when managing his portfolios and also feature a link redirecting to the portfolio page.

     ![home](screenshots/home.png)